Happy customers may come back, but only customers who are thrilled will recommend your product.

 How is NPS calculated and what’s considered good?

 Your NPS is derived from a simple, one-line question that most of us have come across in surveys.
-Typically, the question reads: "How willing would you be to recommend our product (service) to a friend?"
+Typically, the question reads: "How likely would you be to recommend our product (service) to a friend?"
 Answers are given on a scale from 0 to 10, with 10 being the highest possible score.
 Here is what it looks like:

 The score is calculated by subtracting the percentage of detractors (those who don’t like or might negatively recommend your product) from the percentage of promoters (your most vocal advocates).
 This gives you an NPS value from -100 to 100.